arthurjeulin/cpp-from-scratch/classes/README.md

 ### Class
 - the main difference between a class and a struct is how to access members of the struct / class by default.
-- access specifiers for the class
+- access specifiers for the class:
   - public
   - private
   - protected
 - By default the access spcifier for a class is private.

+### Constructors and member initialize lists
+- Constructors are non-static member functions declared with a special syntax, they are used to initialize objects of their class type.

+### Desctructors
+- A desctructor is a special member function that is called when the lifetime of an object ends.
+The purpose of the desctructor is to free the resouces that the object may have acquired during its lifetime.